Your New Kitten Checklist: 7 Essential Items

 One of the most important things you need for a kitten coming into your home is their own safe space, where they can get to grips with a new and exciting location in peace.
 Create a sanctuary for your kitten either in your own bedroom, the kitchen, or the bathroom, and keep them there for at least a few weeks while they get to grips with the space.

-This is especially important if you have other pets in the house, as a clumsily-handled meeting can lead to poor relations moving forward.
+This is especially important if you have other pets in the house, as a clumsily-handled introduction between a new cat and an existing pet can lead to poor relations moving forward.
 Make sure that if you have other cats or a dog, they meet gradually and softly rather than being forced upon one another.

 Make arrangements with a vet

 Your kitten will need a few visits to the vet in the first few months of their lives before you can start to raise them as your own.
-Not only will a kitten need two sets of vaccinations within their first three months, but a vet will also be able to take important tests that let you know how to properly care for your cat going forward.
+Not only will a kitten need two sets of vaccinations within their first three months, but a vet will also be able to take important tests that will inform how to properly care for your cat going forward.

-It’s during these early meetings that they can give you valuable advice on how to properly feed the kitten, along with figuring out a good pest control routine.
-All of these aspects of pet care are totally essential, so you want to have met and made arrangements with a vet prior to actually bringing your kitten home, so you have a vet that you trust and don’t have to compete for appointments at the last minute.
+It’s during these early meetings that they can give you valuable advice on how to properly feed the kitten, along with figuring out a good health routine.
+All of these aspects of pet care are totally essential, so you want to have met and made arrangements with a vet prior to actually bringing your kitten home, so you have a vet that you trust and don’t have to scramble for appointments at the last minute.